 Host Ralph Pagano

-Pagano’s creativity in the kitchen, attention to detail, effervescent personality, delicate touch and keen sense of taste makes him a culinary master that keeps people coming back for more.
+His creativity in the kitchen, attention to detail, effervescent personality, delicate touch and keen sense of taste make him a culinary master that keeps people coming back for more.

-When you combine that with his over two decade’s worth of experience and signature cooking style of taking classic dishes and re-mixing them, Pagano is the perfect fit to host All Mixed Up™.
+Combined with over two decade’s worth of experience and a signature cooking style of taking classic dishes and re-mixing them, Pagano is the perfect fit for All Mixed Up™.

-As the dynamic host Ralph will coach and challenge the contestants of All Mixed Up while they race to prepare their dishes against the clock.
-He may even throw a few extra challenges their way to see if they can handle the heat in his kitchen, because that’s how he rolls.
+As the dynamic host, Pagano will coach and challenge the contestants of All Mixed Up while they race against the clock to prepare their dishes.
+He may even throw a few extra challenges their way to see if they can handle the heat in his kitchen – because that’s how he rolls.

 Season 6 Chefs